collingeorge/rTKA-Multimodal-Anesthesia-Protocol/README.md

 * **Clinical practice feedback from Drs.
 Shane Mandalia, Dr. Pauldine, and Chief CRNA Brian Buchanan** regarding standard anesthetic practices including midazolam anxiolysis and sevoflurane/propofol maintenance
 * The author is grateful to University of Washington faculty and staff for clinical observation opportunities and mentorship that informed this educational work.

+### For Feedback or Collaboration

+* Open a GitHub issue on this repository
+* Or submit a pull request with proposed edits

+### Important Disclaimers

+* This is an independent educational project, NOT an official University of Washington or UW Medicine document
+* This work is not affiliated with, endorsed by, or approved by UW Medicine, its faculty, or staff
+* Developed solely for medical school application portfolio purposes
+* Not intended for clinical implementation without appropriate institutional review and approval

 ---